-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Lady Gaga & Ariana Grande – ‘Rain On Me’

-Taylor Swift – ‘Cardigan’
+Taylor Swift – ‘Cardigan’ – winner

 The Weeknd – ‘Blinding Lights’